youngchannoh/criblAssignment/README.md

 # cribl Assignment
-Well,  it has been a while doing homework :)

-## version
+### version
     1.0.0

+### Goal
+    Validate if data received by two "Target" nodes matches the data from "Agent" node.

+###  Tool
+    * Jenkins
+    * Github
+    * Unix VM
+        * 1 docker image
+        * 4 docker containers from the above image.
 ---
-## Goal
-    Validate if data received on the 2 "Target" nodes matches the one from "Agent" node.

-##  Tool
-    ○ Jenkins
-        § This would send a command to the following Ubuntu host ○ Unix VM
-        § 1 docker image
-        § 4 docker containers from the above image.
----

 # How to run test cases including setup and tear-down

 ## From Ubuntu VM
+    * Clone this project to your UNix VM.

-    * Run the following command
+    * Run the following command (This is the master!)
-    => bash drSetup_Tests_Teardown.sh
+     => "bash drAll.sh"
-    * The above will start the following
+    * The above will execute the following
+        1. drBuild.sh
-        1. drSetup.sh
+        2. drSetup.sh
-        2. drTest.sh
+        3. drTest.sh
-        3. drTeardown.sh
+        4. drTeardown.sh
+        5. drDeleteImage.sh
+    1 drBuild.sh
+        1) This would create a docker image: "cribl_image"
-    1 drSetup.sh
+    2. drSetup.sh
-        1. Create a volume for "target_2"
+        1) Create a volume for "target_2"
-        2. Create a volume for "target_2"
+        2) Create a volume for "target_2"
+        3) Create a network : "cribl_network"
-        3. Start a container: "target_1"
+        4) Start a container: "target_1"
-        4. Start a container: "target_2"
+        5) Start a container: "target_2"
-        5. Start a container: "splitter"
+        6) Start a container: "splitter"
-    2 drTest.sh
+    3 drTests.sh
-        1. Start a container: agent
+        1) Start a container: "agent"
-        2. Run test cases
+        2) Run test cases
-        3. Exit the container after finishing the test.
+        3) Exit the container after finishing the test.
-    3 drTeardown.sh
+    4 drTeardown.sh
-        1. Exit the container: "splitter"
+        1) Exit the container: "splitter"
-        2. Exit the container: "target_1"
+        2) Exit the container: "target_1"
-        3. Exit the container: "target_2"
+        3) Exit the container: "target_2"
-        4. Delete the volume for "target_1"
+        4) Delete the volume for "target_1"
-        5. Delete the volume for "target_2"
+        5) Delete the volume for "target_2"
+        6) Delete the network : "cribl_network"
+    5. drDeleteImage.sh
+        1) Delete the image : "cribl_image"

 ## From Jenkins
-    1. Create a Jenkins's node to your unix VM
+    1. Create a Jenkins's node (your unix VM)
         1) My Ubuntu version: "Ubuntu 16.04.2 LTS"
     2. Create a Jenkins' job as follows.
         1) Add the following to Command text box
-        => cd /home/shoretel/docker_containers/cribl
+        => cd "to your cloned directory"
-        => bash drSetup_Tests_Teardown.sh
+        => bash drAll.sh
         2) Add the following post build action.
             a.
 "Publish Robot framework test results"
     3. The Test result